The Happy Music Festival

 Jury Prize will be awarded to 2nd and 3rd ranking performer if there’s an Absolute Winner in that category.

-Invited To Perform In Gala Concert @ LASALLE SIA Theatre
+Invited To Perform In Gala Concert @ Victoria Concert Hall

-Absolute winners and Jury Prize winners for all categories will be invited to perform in the Gala Concert at LASALLE, The Singapore Airlines Theatre, University Of The Arts Singapore.
+Absolute winners and Jury Prize winners for all categories will be invited to perform in the Gala Concert at Victoria Concert Hall.

 Sales of Gala Concert tickets for public audiences to be announced on later date.